-With Ryanair now offering direct flights to Malta from both Dublin and Cork, Malta is sure to be a popular dive destination for the Irish divers in 2019.
+With Ryanair now offering direct flights to Malta from both Dublin and Cork, Malta is sure to be a popular dive destination for the Irish divers.

 Click the logo to visit the Maltaqua website.